Last updated:

 Once had his own line of Messi adidas boots that evolved in to his own version of the Nemeziz, with specific changes to suit his game.
 Messi has had a lot of signature boots celebrating achievements and awards like the Balon D’Or.
 He currently wears the X speed boots (he used to be one of the marquee players for the iconic F50 adizero).
 Despite the heavy marketing for the laceless variants, Messi prefers to have the laced versions.

-What Do the +, .1, .2, .3 and .4 Attached to the Name of the Boots Mean?
+What Do the +, Elite, Pro, League and Club Attached to the Name of the Boots Mean?

-If you consider yourself as a casual player, or someone who is just starting with their football journey, you may opt for the budget option .3.
+If you consider yourself as a casual player, or someone who is just starting with their football journey, you may opt for the budget option League.
 The price and quality are obviously reduced but there is still at least something to differentiate the different silos at this level.
-More often than not, the .3 also has a choice between laceless and laced.
-The .4 is the cheapest tier for the adidas football boots, but this level is simply a functional choice with no regard to individual silo features (experienced boot buyers usually get this type of adidas boots for their young ones).
+More often than not, the League also has a choice between laceless and laced.
+The Club is the cheapest tier for the adidas football boots, but this level is simply a functional choice with no regard to individual silo features (experienced boot buyers usually get this type of adidas boots for their young ones).

 The difference between the flagship model and the takedown variants vary from one silo to the other, and there’s a case to be made that cheaper does not necessarily mean lesser quality.
 Things get more interesting when you also take a look at how the takedowns of other brands fare relative to their respective top options, not to mention even doing a direct, cross-brand comparison.
 That is why we are here to help you sort your way out of this wide array of choices, so that through our reviews and content you can find out what’s perfect and relevant to you regardless of your skill level…